Suryashivaji/Task-Day-7/Readme.md

-pinting values by using Map , filter, reduce function by using XMLHttpRequest.
+pinting values by using Map , filter, reduce function by using XMLHttpRequest.unctio